uncbiag/shapmagn/README.md

 If you are familiar with docker, it would be much easier to run shapmagn in docker.

-1. push lastest shapmagn image from dockerhub
+1.push lastest shapmagn image from dockerhub
 ```
 docker push hbgtjxzbbx/shapmagn:v0.5
 ```
-2. run docker locally
+2.run docker locally
 ```
 docker run --privileged --gpus all -it --rm  -v /home/zyshen/proj/shapmagn:/proj/shapmagn -v /home/zyshen/data/lung_data:/data/lung_data hbgtjxzbbx/shapmagn:v0.5
 ```
 * here -v refers to the map between the local path and the docker path, here we map a code path and a data path based on my local env, modify local path based on your own env.

-3. compile cuda code (if you use Fedora 33, you may meet a bug from a specific gcc version, you may need to downgrade gcc version via *dnf downgrade gcc*)
+3.compile cuda code (if you use Fedora 33, you may meet a bug from a specific gcc version, you may need to downgrade gcc version via *dnf downgrade gcc*)
 ```
 cd pointnet2/lib
 python setup.py install